-This course emphasizes the preparation of media and reagents normally used in a bacteriological laboratory.
-Use and care of laboratory equipment and supplies are included.
+Students prepare media and reagents normally used in a bacteriological laboratory with emphasis on safety and proper use and care of laboratory equipment and supplies.

 COURSE DESCRIPTIONS AUDITIONS TO MEET THE PREREQUISITE

 Students enrolling in music classes with a performance level prerequisite who have not taken the prerequisite may audition as directed by the instructor at the first meeting of the class to confirm a performance level equal to that of the prerequisite.